li-lab-genetics/MetaSTAARlite-Tutorial/README.md

 ### Generate study-specific Genomic Data Structure (GDS) file
 R/Bioconductor package **SeqArray** provides functions to convert the genotype data (in VCF/BCF/PLINK BED/SNPRelate format) to SeqArray GDS format.
 For more details on usage, please see the R/Bioconductor package <a href="https://bioconductor.org/packages/release/bioc/html/SeqArray.html">**SeqArray**</a> [<a href="https://bioconductor.org/packages/release/bioc/manuals/SeqArray/man/SeqArray.pdf">manual</a>].
 A wrapper for the seqVCF2GDS function in the SeqArray package can be found <a href="convertVCF2GDS.R">**here**</a> (**Credit: Michael R. Brown and Jennifer A. Brody**).

+Note 1: As a file integrity check, it is expected that variant in the GDS file can be **uniquely identified** based on its CHR-POS-REF-ALT combination.
+That is, there shouldn't be two variants in the GDS file with identical CHR-POS-REF-ALT records.

-Note: After the (study-specific) GDS file is generated, there is supposed to be a channel in the GDS file (default is `annotation/filter`) where all variants passing the quality control (QC) should be labeled as `"PASS"`.
+Note 2: After the (study-specific) GDS file is generated, there is supposed to be a channel in the GDS file (default is `annotation/filter`) where all variants passing the quality control (QC) should be labeled as `"PASS"`.
 If there is no such channel for a given post-QC GDS file (where all variants in the GDS file are pass variants), one can create a new channel in the GDS file by setting the value of all variants as `"PASS"`.
 An example script can be found <a href="Add_QC_label.R">**here**</a>.
 Then, in all scripts of MetaSTAARlite, `QC_label <- "annotation/filter"` should be updated to `QC_label <- "annotation/info/QC_label"`.

 ### Generate study-specific annotated GDS (aGDS) file using FAVORannotator
 #### Prerequisites: